-Water newly installed turf frequently.
-The turf should receive 25mm water daily.
-When the turf has rooted into the soil (usually 10 – 14 days) the lawn should receive 25mm of water per week.
+When it comes to watering new turf, this should be done frequently.
+The grass should receive 25mm water daily.
+When the turf has rooted into the soil (usually 10 – 14 days) the lawn should then only receive 25mm of water per week.

 Once established your lawn will still need to be watered.